amichuda/amichuda-website-mkdocs/docs/cv/cv.md

 - Evaluated policies using regression discontinuity design, difference-in-differences and treatment effect estimation
 - Generated spatial and dynamic visualizations of driver behavior using Python and SQL

-## Consultant (Optimal Nutritional Interventions across Space and Time)

-- Advisor: Stephen Vosti
-- Responsible for developing a python package that finds the optimal set of nutritional interventions across space and time
-  - Using 24hr recall or household surveys
-- Estimated optimal interventions of effective coverage and lives saved in Cameroon
-- Developed dashboards for HKI (Hellen Keller International) to visualize Vitamin A intake in Kenya

-## BITSS Catalyst- Berkeley Initiative for Transparency in the Social Sciences July 2017 - Present
+## Catalyst - BITSS (Berkeley Initiative for Transparency in the Social Sciences)

+- July 2017 - Present
 - Organized workshops that teach reproducibility and transparency in social sciences.
 - Taught Anonymization of data as well as replication techniques.
 - Taught Jupyter Notebooks portion of dynamic documents (R Markdown, Jupyter Notebooks, Stata Markdown)

-## Research Assistant (Disease Suppressive Crop Rotations)
+## Research Assistant - UC Davis - Disease Suppressive Crop Rotations

-- Advisor: Rachael E. Goodhue July 2016 - September 2019
+- July 2016 - September 2019
+- Advisor: Rachael E. Goodhue
 - Responsible for data management and cleaning
 - Regression and ANOVA analysis using Stata and Jupyter Notebooks
 - Calibrating dynamic contract models in Python